 This session was about the perspectives of stakeholders presented by the Locally Managed Marine Areas Network (LMMA).
 In the Pacific, most of land and sea is customary owned and people depend very much on marine resources for their livelihood.
 Dual governance systems are in place where the government is making science-based decisions and communities make decisions about the traditional structure and local management practices.
 There are many social-ecological connections such as spiritual beliefs, traditional knowledge and ecosystem based management practices.
 All countries where LMMA is working have the same vision to have food security, sustainable fisheries, biodiversity conservation and strengthened livelihoods through resilient, vibrant, and empowered communities.
-LMMAs approach is adaptive and they come to communities in decisions, sharing information and setting conditions for this etc. At the end of the presentation gaps in ABS from the perspective from LMMA got discussed which are: no mechanism to protect indigenous/traditional knowledge, research permits need to have ABS principles and mechanism to Pacific Island Countries.
+LMMAs approach is adaptive and they come to communities if they request help.
+It has tried to use ABS principals as prior inform consent, involving communities in decisions, sharing information and setting conditions for this etc. At the end of the presentation gaps in ABS from the perspective from LMMA got discussed which are: no mechanism to protect indigenous/traditional knowledge, research permits need to have ABS provisions, need to establish some community level mechanism for ABS and need to tailor made ABS principles and mechanism to Pacific Island Countries.